nabilahintaka/Web-Scraping/README.md

 # Web Scraping

-Data collection using Web Scraping, for data preparation, i am cleansing the data and processing the data to analyze skincare sales from female daily.
+Data collection using Web Scraping and preparing the raw data into a clean, structured, and usable format for analysis skincare sales from female daily.

 This is a repository to showcase my data analytics skills and projects that i get during my studies using Jupyter Notebook